Gödöllő

 Gödöllő is home to the Szent István University, the main education institute of agriculture in Hungary.
 The palace at Gödöllő was originally built for the aristocratic Grassalkovich family; Franz Josef, Emperor of Austria and King of Hungary and his wife Elisabeth ("Sisi") later had their summer residence here.

 Communism saw much of the town's original one-storey housing levelled to make way for the blocks of flats which continue to dominate the town centre, as well as much of the Royal Forest and Elisabeth's Park levelled for industrial use.

 History

-Stone Age
+Early Ages

-As far back as the Stone Age, this area was populated.
+The city has been inhabited since the Neolithic period, as shown by archaeological discoveries.
+Around 5,000 BC, the Transdanubian culture, known for its line-ornate pottery, lived in the region.

 Ancient times

 The earliest evidence of occupation is from the Roman period.
 The Devil's Dykes (Hungarian: Ördögárok) is situated south from Gödöllő.
 It is also known as the Csörsz árka ("Csörsz Ditch") or the Limes Sarmatiae (Latin for "Sarmatian border"), are several lines of Roman fortifications built mostly during the reign of Constantine I (312–337).